biaslab/ForneyLab.jl/docs/src/getting-started.md

 placeholder(y, :y)      # define y as a placeholder for data draw(g)                 # draw the factor graph
 ```
-Notice the close resemblance between the mathematical equations defined above and our specification of the model using ForneyLab's syntax.
+As you can see, ForneyLab offers a model specification syntax that resembles closely to the mathematical equations defined above.

-### Message Passing Algorithm (MPA) generation
+### Message-passing algorithm generation
-Once we have defined our model, the next step is to ask ForneyLab to generate a message passing algorithm that solves our given inference problem.
-We need to specify which type of algorithm we want as a result.
+Once we have defined our model, the next step is to instruct ForneyLab to generate a message-passing algorithm that solves our given inference problem.
+To do this, we need to specify which type of algorithm we want to use.
 In this case we will use *belief propagation*, also known as the *sum-product algorithm*.
-Once we execute the following piece of code, we see that a function called `step!(...)` is now defined in the current scope.
+Once we execute the following code, we see that a function called `step!(...)` becomes available in the current scope.
+This function contains the sum-product message-passing algorithm.
 ```@example 1
 # Generate a message passging sum-product algorithm that infers theta
 algo_str = sumProductAlgorithm(θ) # ForneyLab returns the algorithm as a string